CTCycle/XREPORT-radiological-reports-generator/README.md

 - **Local mode (v1)**: web app launched by `start_on_windows.bat`.
 - **Local mode (v2)**: packaged Windows desktop application built with Tauri.

-> **Work in Progress**: The project is under active development and may contain incomplete features.

 ---

 ## 2. Model and Dataset (Optional)